lbryio/lighthouse.js/README.md

 ### What does Lighthouse consist of?

-1. Elasticsearch as a backend db server.
+1. Elasticsearch as a backend database server.
 2. LBRYimport, an importer that imports the claims into the Elasticsearch database.
 3. Lighthouse API server, which serves the API and does all calculations about what to send to the end user.
 ### API Documentation / Usage example